liangzan/express-profiler-demo/README.md

-# Node.js Package Boilerplate
+# Express profiler talk for Singapore Node.js group

-This is a set of common files and directories that I always use for starting a Node.js project.
-Just git clone and change the files as needed.
+This repo contains files that I used for showing how to profile an [Express](http://expressjs.com) application.